helidon-io/helidon/docs/mp/fault-tolerance.md

 > [!NOTE]
 > There is currently *no support* to configure these executor properties via a `microprofile-config.properties` file.

 For a complete set of properties available to configure these executors, see [ThreadPoolConfig][threadpoolconfig].
-[ScheduledThreadPoolConfig][scheduledthreadpoolconfig].
+[ScheduledThreadPoolConfig][scheduledthreadp].

 ## Examples